Demonslyr/Atriarch.YamlBuilder.Ui/README.md

 K8s YAML Generator is a React application that simplifies the process of creating Kubernetes configuration YAML files.
 It provides a user-friendly interface that guides developers through creating various Kubernetes resources, including deployments, services, horizontal pod autoscalers, ingresses, config maps, and secrets.

-This project used ai in it's generation.
+This project used ai for code production

 ## Project Structure